-Let us know the dates you were closed by completing our Covid-19 Closure Form.
+Let us know the dates you were closed between March 2020 and July 2020 by completing our Covid-19 Closure Form.
 If you have previously submitted a form to let us know you were closed and you’re unsure whether your bills have been updated to reflect the closure period, complete the form below and we’ll review your account and let you know.

 Remember, metered consumption will still be charged even if your business was closed.
 If you haven't already, please provide up-to-date meter readings so your reduced water usage can be reflected in your next bill.